ResearchComputingServices/parallel-computing/_episodes/03-how-to-parallelize.md

 - "First key point."
 ---

- - Correct first, fast after
- - Determine section(s) where code takes a long time
-     - time sections of code (we'll show examples in Matlab, but all programming languages have a way to check elapsed time)
- - Fix input so results are reproducible
-     - want to make code faster, but not change the results
-     - choose one input data set
-     - fix seed for random numbers
- - If possible, break apart any dependencies in section(s), then convert code section to parallel
+## Don't start yet! ##

 Until now, we have talked about how fast your program might go if you parallelize it.
 But, in general, what steps should you take to actually create a parallel version of your code?

-There are a few prerequisites.
+There are a few prerequisites that you should consider before parallelizing your code.

-## Don't start yet! ##

 When we discuss Matlab in particular, we will go over techniques to actually perform these steps.
 But in general, here's a good course of action:

  1. Fix inputs so results are reproducible
  1. Get your code working correctly